 Hatchling and juvenile western hognose snakes can live in a smaller enclosure until your snake grows and reaches adult size.
 You should look for something that is front-opening, secure, can hold a few inches of substrate, and has plenty of ventilation.

-Exo terra’s terrarium features a front-opening, the back has cable management, and the bottom is lifted for easy use of under-substrate heating.
-It is also deep enough for a good layer of substrate.
+Exo terra’s terrariumd feature a front-opening, the back has cable management, and the bottom is lifted for easy use of under-substrate heating.
+They are also deep enough for a good layer of substrate.

 It is slightly too tall, but you can fill the space with decorations and plenty of hides.
 Remember, snakes want to feel secure.
 You can keep a young snake in an adult enclosure, but you do need to fill the space or your snake will be stressed out.